Connecting to a cloud network using OpenVPN

 -

 If a list of Security groups is available, select a security group.
-If you leave this field empty, the default security group will be assigned.
+If you leave this field empty, the system will assign the default security group to the network.

 -